arcforge-scenecraft/arcforge/milestones/milestone3.md

     4.Add scene API read routes
     5.Add character REST API
 - [x] In your repo, update the status of issues in your project board.
-- [ ] In your repo, create a GitHub Milestone for each final project unit, corresponding to each of the 5 milestones in your `milestones/` directory.
+- [x] In your repo, create a GitHub Milestone for each final project unit, corresponding to each of the 5 milestones in your `milestones/` directory.
   - List the name of each milestone you created:
-    1.
+    1. Milestone 3 - Unit 7
-    2.
+    2. Milestone 4 - Unit 8
-    3.
+    3. Final Milestone - Unit 9
   - [ ] Set the completion percentage of each milestone.
 The GitHub Milestone for this unit (Milestone 3 - Unit 7) should be 100% completed when you submit for full points.
 - [ ] In `readme.md`, check off the features you have completed in this unit by adding a ✅ emoji in front of the feature's name.
   - [ ] Under each feature you have completed, include a GIF showing feature functionality.